-- 1. What is the fire triangle, and how is oxygen involved? - equipment? - 3.
+- 1. What is the fire triangle, and how is oxygen involved? - 2.
+What safety precautions should be implemented when handling and using oxygen - 3.
 What grade of oxygen should be used for diving first aid? - 4.
 What documentation is required to receive an oxygen fill? - 5.
-How should an oxygen unit be stored? - parts be cleaned?
+How should an oxygen unit be stored? - 6.
+When should an oxygen unit's components and cylinder pressure be checked? - 7.
+When and how should reusable oxygen masks and removable plastic oxygen system parts be cleaned?